brandonmartin101/cats-cradle-antiques/README.md

 To be added:
 - Categories on the Catalog page
-- Refinement of the cron job that checks for new photos
+- Refinement of the cron job that checks for new photos (using wp-crontrol)